johnbeve/PHI-696/Project 4/SPARQL-JV.md

 ```

 **Problem 7-1.**
 - List all of the people who have been president in the United States of America.
 The ontology does not have a 'president' class, but rather a 'PresidentRole' that the individual bears.
 Be careful to stipulate that the role has presidential authority in the United States.
+Role instances are automatically named by their order.
+Display in order of presidential role, from first to last.
 - Who has been a president of the USA at some time?

 ```